 - A one-page vita for each of the researchers involved in the project.

 Electronic submissions are preferred.
 All proposal elements should be collated and should be submitted in a single Word document attachment via email to email@example.com.
 Proposals must be received by the deadline.

-Once a proposal has been deemed both complete and clearly in fitting with the research topics, it will be evaluated on the following criterion:
+Once a proposal has been deemed both complete and clearly in fitting with the Diversity Research Programs goals, it will be evaluated on the following criterion:

 - Contributions - The project contributes to the original, conceptual and/or practical knowledge of diversity in LIS.

 - Professional Impact - The project has the potential of impact on diversity research and practice in the LIS profession.

 - Sustainability - The project has the potential for encouraging further research in diversity in the LIS profession.